Jeansen/cdmn/README.md

 # What's next (without priority)
 - Clean the code, remove magic numbers, add comments, level-up the code quality, resolve TODOs, improve documentation - these are constant tasks ...
-- Make QED more aware of hardware changes.
+- Make *cdmn* more aware of hardware changes.
 For instance, the current implementation will show you any harddisk, even if no mount points exist for it.
-In addition, if a harddisk is hot-plugged, QED will not be aware of it.
+In addition, if a harddisk is hot-plugged, *cdmn* will not be aware of it.
-- QED only gives you some short information on what is going on.
+- *cdmn* only gives you some short information on what is going on.
 I plan to add more details to the panel.
 - Create a .deb package (and hopefully others, too).
 - Add battery status
 - Add entry points for other extensions, introduce a plug-in API